 4k Recording, good image stabilization, over an hour of battery life, and the ability to charge while using.

-Yes, depending on how you are mounting it and what you are recording.
-I often use my phone in my hand or strapped to my handlebar to record if I haven’t brought a
+Yes, depending on how you mount it and what you are recording.
+If I haven’t brought a GoPro with me, I often record with my phone in my hand or strapped to my handlebar.

 Most people use the software provided by their camera company.
 I use this when on the go and then pull footage into Final Cut Pro X for longer edits.

-The most affordable cycling camera option I have found that I would use is a GoPro Hero8.
+The most affordable cycling camera option I have found that I would use is a GoPro Hero8 or 9 starting around $200 .

-Documenting your bike adventures can be an amazing way to remember the moments, share your experiences, and a built-in safety if something goes wrong.
-I would love to hear from you about what you are looking to document, your camera setup, and any other great stories about cycling cameras!
+Documenting your bike adventures can be a fantastic way to remember the moments, share your experiences, and a built-in safety if something goes wrong.
+I would love to hear from you about what you want to document, your camera setup, and any other great stories about cycling cameras!